 Urban Kayak Design

 Nobody makes a decent kayak for urban residents.
-There are more than half a billion people living in cities and suburbs, throughout the developed world.
+This means that there is an enormous untapped market: There are more than half a billion people living in cities and suburbs in the developed world.
+They live in large densely-populated waterfront cities like New York, Boston, Hong Kong, Singapore, Hamburg, Copenhagen, Sydney, or Auckland.
+They also live in suburbs, or small towns – especially in Europe.
 Many of these people do not own a car, nor do they have a space where they can store a rigid kayak.
-What is needed is a lightweight portable kayak that they can easily carry in a backpack – from the train station to the waterfront.
+What they want is a lightweight portable kayak that they can easily carry in a backpack – from the train station to the waterfront.

 This page documents an experimental sit-on-top kayak that I constructed using readily-available parts.
 The boat is not perfect, but it suggests a solution.